drocheam/optrace/docs/source/usage/convolve.rst

 * optional parameters for padding and slicing
 * optional parameters for the output color conversion

-Both colored objects and PSFs are supported.
-However, there are some limitations and restrictions, that will be explained in the following.
+Both colored input images and color PSFs are supported.
+However, there are some limitations and restrictions, that will be illustrated next.
+See the details in section :numref:`psf_color_handling` for even more technical information.

 Grayscale and color image convolution
 ________________________________________________

-See the details in section :numref:`psf_color_handling`.
 A call to :func:`convolve <optrace.tracer.convolve.convolve>` requires the image and PSF as arguments.
 Generally, the convolution must be done on a per-wavelength basis to be physically correct, as each wavelength has their own PSF.
 See the details in section :numref:`psf_color_handling`.

 However, there are special cases, where this is not required.
-One import term will be *spectral homogenity* which describes an object that emits the same spectrum everywhere, only differing by an intensity factor.
+One import term will be *spectral homogenity* which describes an object that emits the same spectrum at all locations, only differing by an intensity factor.
-Such objects appear to have the same color everywhere, only differing in their brightness.
+Such objects have a single hue and saturation color, differing only in its brightness.
 Note that that the inverse is not true, objects with the same color don't necessarily mean a spectral homogeneous object, as multiple spectra can produce the same color impression.